SEO (search engine optimization) and PPC (pay-per-click) Online Marketing Options

 While PPC has no direct effect on how well your website ranks organically in search results, it can still help increase traffic to your site.
 This is because when you run a PPC ad, you’re essentially buying more traffic.
 It’s a great option for businesses who need to get new leads quickly and don’t yet have a strong web presence through SEO.

 In addition, there’s no real time to wait with PPC ads like there is with SEO.
 Once the ads are set up, they go though a quick review process which usually takes less than a day.
 Assuming your ads get approved, boom, your ad is instantly in search results for people to see.

 Is it better to invest in SEO or PPC?

 While the decision to invest in either depends on your business type and goals, both SEO and PPC come with their own benefits.
 So if your business is able, we would actually recommend leveraging both.

 A relatively new online advertising option is Pay-Per-Lead ads.
 Google Local Services Ads are an example of pay-per-lead advertising and may be worth considering if your run a local services related business and are interested in attracting customers in your area.

 A good option for many businesses is to put effort into SEO so that your website begins to rank higher over time.
 But while you’re placing effort in SEO which can take several months to a year to reap ranking benefits, you can leverage PPC advertising so that you’re immediately getting visitors to your website.

 Then as time goes on, you can dial back PPC some if you want when your SEO efforts really begin to take off.

 A sound digital marketing strategy will likely include a mix of both SEO and PPC.

-At our digital marketing agency, we’ve helped a number or clients with their SEO and PPC efforts.
+We’ve helped a number of clients with their SEO and PPC efforts.
 Perhaps we can help your business too.
-Please contact us if you are interested in a free consultation.
+Give our SEO plan a try.